OfficeDev/office-js-docs-pr/docs/develop/make-office-web-add-in-compatible-with-existing-com-add-in.md

 If a user has the COM add-in installed, and then gets a shared document with the embedded web add-in, then when they open the document, Office will:

-1. The user will see a trust prompt for the web add-in.
+1. Prompt the user to trust the web add-in.
 2. If trusted, the web add-in will install.
 3. Office hides the web add-in UI in the ribbon.